Dear Client

 It’s not just the Nasdaq showing poor participation.
 The S&P 500 is showing its form of poor participation.
 A healthy rally from the March bottom would be showing at least 50% of stocks above the 200 dma.
 Right now its just 42%.

 If markets cool in the heat of the Summer I’d consider that a significant plus.
 I have no idea if the Nasdaq is putting in a long term top or not.
-A sell-o to its 200 dma could be an attractive entry point for Growth stocks.
+A sell-off to its 200 dma could be an attractive entry point for Growth stocks.

 In the meantime Banks (excluding Wells Fargo) and Value stocks, while extremely attractive, are languishing.
 The divergence between Growth and Value is remains the greatest since 1999.
 But it’s been impossible to predict a turn from Growth to Value.
 Whenever it does occur, the returns will likely be outsized.